Economy of Karnataka: Industry

 Karnataka evolved as the manufacturing hub for some of the largest public sector industries of India after India's independence.
 Hindustan Aeronautics Limited, which is dedicated to research and development activities for indigenous fighter aircraft for the Indian Air Force, employs over 9,500 employees making it one of the largest public sector employers in Karnataka.

-Other heavy industries such as National Aerospace Laboratories, Indian Telephone Industries, Bharat Earth Movers Limited, Bharat Electronics Limited, Hindustan Machine Tools and Indian subsidiaries of Volvo and Toyota are also headquartered in Bangalore.
-India's national space agency, the Indian Space Research Organization, is headquartered in Bangalore and employs approximately 20,000 people.
+Other heavy industries such as National Aerospace Laboratories, Indian Telephone Industries, Bharat Earth Movers Limited, Bharat Electronics Limited, Hindustan Machine Tools and Indian subsidiaries of Volvo and Toyota are also headquartered in Bengaluru.
+India's national space agency, the Indian Space Research Organization, is headquartered in Bengaluru and employs approximately 20,000 people.

 TVS Motors has a motorcycle manufacturing plant at Mysore and Tata Motors at Dharwad.
-Karnataka state has many companies engaged in the manufacturing of electrical equipment and machinery like Kirloskar, ABB Group, Kavika, Larsen and Toubro etc. This may be due to the location of the Central Power Research Institute at Bangalore.
-Many multinational companies have set up their manufacturing units in Karnataka such as BASF, and Bosch.
+Karnataka state has many companies engaged in the manufacturing of electrical equipment and machinery like Kirloskar, ABB, Kavika, Larsen and Toubro etc. This may be due to the location of the Central Power Research Institute at Bengaluru.
+Many multinational companies have set up their manufacturing units in Karnataka such as BASF and Bosch.

 The state owns sugar factories in the northern region, edible oil processing factories, pharmaceutical factories, textile processing centers, and steel producing facilities.
 Vishwesharaiya steel plant at Bhadravati is run by SAIL.

 Minerals

-Lithium has been discovered in Karnataka's Mandya district which is 100 km from Bangalore, becoming the Nation's first-ever Lithium reserves so far confirmed at 1,600 tonnes.
+Lithium has been discovered in Karnataka's Mandya district which is 100 km from Bengaluru, becoming the Nation's first-ever Lithium reserves so far confirmed at 1,600 tonnes.

 Gold, iron ore, quartz, limestone, manganese, kyanite and bauxite are some of the minerals that are found in Karnataka.
 After the closure of the Kolar Gold Fields mine, the only company in India that produces gold by mining and extracting it from the ore is Hutti Gold Mines Limited that has plants at Hutti and Chitradurga in Karnataka.
 The major mines of manganese and iron ore are located at Sandur in Bellary district.
-Visweswaraiah Iron and Steel Ltd. at Bhadravathi and Jindal Vijayanagar Steel Ltd. at Toranagal are engaged in the production of iron and steel.
+Visweswaraiah Iron and Steel Ltd. at Bhadravathi and Jindal Vijayanagar Steel Ltd. at Toranagallu are engaged in the production of iron and steel.
 Indian Aluminium Company Ltd. (Hindalco) has an aluminum plant near Belgaum.
 Mysore Minerals Limited is in the mining and production of chromite industry in Hassan district.
 Rajashree Cements at Adityanagar, Vasavadatta Cements at Sedam and The Associated Cement Company Ltd. at Wadi are engaged in the production of cement.
 Uranium deposits have been found in Deshnur, a small village near Belgaum.